wix/cli-app-templates/chart-widget/README.md

 In the creation process, you will be asked for:

 + A **Wix app name**.
-This is the name of your app in the [Wix Developer Center](https://dev.wix.com/apps/my-apps).
+This is the name of your app in the [Wix Dev Center](https://dev.wix.com/apps/my-apps).
-+ A test site to install your app on.
-You can select an existing site or create a new [development site](https://dev.wix.com/docs/build-apps/build-your-app/testing/how-to-test-your-app-on-a-free-premium-development-site#create-a-premium-development-site).
++ A site to install and test your app on.
+You can select an existing site or create a new [development site](https://dev.wix.com/docs/build-apps/develop-your-app/frameworks/wix-cli/get-started/quick-start#development-site).
 + A **package name**.
 This is the name of the package created locally for your project, and the name of the directory containing your project’s local files.

 ### What you get